wheresrhys/fetch-mock/docs/_api-mocking/mock.md

       - String
     content: |
       More options to configure matching and responding behaviour.
-      Alternatively, use this parameter to specify a name for the route in order to make retrieving he calls it handles a little more intuitive
+      Alternatively, use this parameter to pass a string to use as a name for the route in order to make using the call inspection API easier.
 content_markdown: |-

   Alternatively a single parameter, `options`, an Object with `matcher`, `response` and other options defined, can be passed in.